top of page

 In PSHE/RSE students gain an understanding of their community and their place within it, including British Values.
 Students are taught how to be safe (on and offline) in terms of relationships, friendships, personal travel and independence.
 They are taught about health and wellbeing through understanding puberty, hygiene, exercise, nutrition, identity and how these link to positive mental health.
 Year 7 students will have a firm understanding of how peer pressure, social media and differing views affect them.
 They are taught about equality and the law with regard to how they interact with peers.

-Students will explore in greater depth their rights and responsibilities as citizens including British Values within Year 8.
+In PSHE/RSE, students will explore in greater depth their rights and responsibilities as citizens including British Values.
 They will revisit health and wellbeing with more emphasis on mental health and how to stay well and how to access help when required.
 Year 8 students will develop their knowledge of different influences in society including gang culture including following the topics of coercion, grooming, radicalisation and extremism.
 They will gain a deeper understanding of different types of relationships and will be taught about FGM.

 Key stage 4